-Clemson is the preseason No. 1 for the first time in program history.
-The Tigers are ahead of Alabama in the 2019 preseason AP Poll.
+Last season, Clemson was the preseason No. 1 for the first time in program history.
+The Tigers were ahead of Alabama in the 2019 preseason AP Poll.

 "But how much do preseason polls actually matter?" you might ask.
 We analyzed the data and it turns out fans of the AP preseason No. 1 team should be pretty excited.

 From 2014 to 2019, the No. 1 team in the AP preseason poll made the playoff five times – 2015 preseason No. 1 Ohio State was the only team from that group to not make the playoff.

 Here's how the preseason AP poll correlates to the final College Football Playoff poll in the CFP era.

 The categories below indicate for each preseason ranking in the AP poll, the teams' average ranking in the final CFP poll, the best finish, the worst finish, the number of times a team has been not ranked in the final CFP poll and the number of times a team with that AP preseason ranking made the College Football Playoff.

 Through a sample size of siix years, recent history says it's best to be ranked No. 1, No. 2 or No. 5 in the preseason AP poll.
 The preseason No. 4 team made the College Football Playoff for the first time last season (Oklahoma).

 *Note: When calculating average finish in the CFP poll for teams that were ranked in the preseason AP poll, we assigned a rank value of 30 for any team that wasn't ranked in the final CFP poll.